GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/containership.md

 The following documentation provides instructions for deploying the Gluu Server on [Containership.io](https://containership.io).

-Containership is a containers-as-a-service platform providing users with a single pane of glass to easily deploy, manage and scale their containerized applications on any public or private cloud.
-Containership provides both developers and operators with the simplest possible solution for managing applications from development through production, while facilitating self-service.
+Containership is a containers-as-a-service platform that makes it easy to deploy, manage and scale containerized applications on any public or private cloud.

 ## Prepare Cluster